 1990: Queen Silver Star & Court went by limousine to Downtown Vernon, led by Vernon Girls Trumpet Band to light Harolds's Star at 32nd Street and 30th Ave.

 1991: Ken Little retires after 10 years as the Carnival Cop.
+First BC Snow Sculpture Competition is held at Silver Star Mountain.

 1992: 1st Cornelius O'keefe's Treasure Hunt at O'Keefe Ranch.